andrewt3000/MachineLearning/neuralNets.md

 **Parameter count** is the total number of learnable weights and biases in a network — every number that gets updated by gradient descent.

 ### Activation Functions
 **Activation function** - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
-ReLU is a popular modern activation function.
 **PyTorch** [activations](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity)

 #### ReLU